 - If you want to enable users to create, own, and manage their identities.

 - If you want to allow users to purchase or sign up for other Adobe products and services.

 - If users are expected to use other Adobe services, which do not currently support Enterprise or Federated IDs.

 - If users already have Adobe IDs, and associated data such as files, fonts, or settings.

-- If you have contractors and freelancers who do not use your corporate email address.
+- If you have contractors and freelancers who do not use email addresses on domains you control.

 Enterprise ID is created, owned, and managed by an organization.
 Adobe hosts the Enterprise ID and performs authentication, but the organization maintains the Enterprise ID.
 End users cannot sign up and create an Enterprise ID, nor can they sign up for additional products and services from Adobe using an Enterprise ID.

 Admins create an Enterprise ID and issue it to a user.
 Admins can revoke access to products and services by taking over the account, or deleting the Enterprise ID to permanently block access to associated data.

 - If you need to maintain strict control over apps and services available to a user.

 - If you need emergency access to files and data associated with an ID.

 - If you need the ability to completely block or delete a user account.

 Federated ID is created and owned by an organization, and linked to the enterprise directory via federation.
-The organization manages credentials and processes Single Sign-On via a SAML2 identity provider.
+The organization manages credentials and processes Single Sign-On via a SAML2 Identity Provider (IdP).

 - If you want to provision users based on your organization's enterprise directory.

 - To manage authentication of users.

 - If you need to maintain strict control over apps and services available to a user.